Skip to content

 );

-The first send to a new group negotiates Sender Key state (one extra round-trip).
-Every subsequent send reuses the cached ratchet.
+The first send to a new group establishes its key state (one extra round-trip) — an MLS commit for MLS groups, or Sender Key negotiation on the sender-key path.
+Every subsequent send reuses the cached state.

 List & Inspect